YoriKv/AethusData/README.md

 ## Provenance

-All three JSON datasets are dumped live from a running game via in-process UE5 reflection — they reflect the current build snapshot, not the original asset files.
-Re-extract after a game update to refresh.
+All three JSON datasets are dumped live from a running game via in-process UE5 reflection — they reflect the current build snapshot.